parmsam/quarto-quiz/README.md

   - quiz
 ```

 Then use the following syntax within a slide to create a quiz question.
+There will be a button for each option and buttons to check or reset each question.

 ``` markdown
 ## Quiz question goes here {.quiz-question}